Heating reimagined: heat pumps for building decarbonization

 Since most of this heat is transported rather than generated, heat pumps are much more efficient than traditional heating methods such as natural gas boilers and heaters, resulting in lower operational costs for building owners.

 So, how are our plans progressing?
-Today, we are designing the first planned industrial-scale heat pump complex at our Kendall, MA facility in partnership with Germany-based MAN Energy Solutions.
-The heat pump will occupy a space of approximately 25,000 sq ft., and it will circulate through 24.5 million – 49 million gallons of water from the Charles River each day, returning the water to the river at a lower temperature.
+Today, we are engineering the first planned industrial-scale heat pump complex at our Kendall, MA facility, and preparing our facility for its installation.
+The heat pump will occupy a space of approximately 25,000 sq. ft., and it will circulate through 24.5 million – 49 million gallons of water from the Charles River each day, returning the water to the river at a lower temperature.

 Our systems will also employ electric boilers and molten salt thermal battery storage to fully decarbonize our footprint.
 Leveraging our existing system of underground steam pipes, we will seamlessly provide our customers with carbon-free eSteam™.
 Our first electric boiler will enter service in Cambridge in 2024.